jerechua/validate/README.md

 # Simple Go struct validation library

-This is a just for fun library to try out Go reflect library and tags.
+This is a just for fun library to try out Go reflect library, tags and `go get`.

 ## How to use